If you’re wondering how to make elderflower cordial, then read on. Here’s a very simple yet deliciously refreshing recipe.

 - 2 litres water (ideally filtered)

-- 2kg sugar (you may prefer less sugar, taste your way to your perfect recipe!)
+- 2kg sugar (you may prefer less sugar, or use fruit sugar, which which case use 1/3 the quantity.
+Taste your way to your perfect recipe!)

 - 30g citric acid (sold in many chemists)